Metropolitan District Homeowners’ Rights Task Force

 Metro District and Real Estate fraud

-by Kyle.c.moore, 6 months ago
+by Kyle.c.moore, almost 2 years ago

 I’m reaching out hoping you can advise me through a tough situation.
 I joined the Northridge Estates Metro district board in Greeley, CO, and I’ve found myself on a developer controlled board that is trying to de commit on its contractual obligations and force hundreds of thousands of dollars in incomplete work onto the homeowners of this community through new fees and taxes.
 They are also trying to force the resident board members into taking action that violates our agreements with the city of Greeley and that violates the Colorado special district act.
 Further, they have already taken actions that...
 Continue reading